kali-linex/linex/Documentation/admin-guide/media/remote-controller.rst

 ----------------

-The latest versions of the lircd daemon supports reading events from the linux input layer (via event device).
+The latest versions of the lircd daemon supports reading events from the linex input layer (via event device).
 It also supports receiving IR codes in lirc mode.